pitosalas/teamation/README.md

     * controllers

 **Testing:**

-    * Unit tests
+* Unit tests:
     - There are more than 20 unit tests, which are mainly focused on testing each controller's behaviors.
-    * Integration test
+* Integration test:
     - There are integration tests, which are focused on testing the behabiors when invoking multiple controllers.

 **Unsolved Issues && Improvements in the future:**